 \subsection{Parametric Power Spectrum Extrapolation}

-To investigate the behavior of the matter power spectrum at smaller scales and to enable comparisons with theoretical predictions, such as those from the $\Lambda$CDM model or HALOFIT \cite{2003MNRAS.341.1311S, takahashi2012revising}, it is necessary to extrapolate $P(k)$ toward higher wavenumbers, ideally reaching the nonlinear regime around $k \sim 1-10 \; h/\text{Mpc}$.
-For this purpose, we adopted a parametric approach, fitting a smooth, empirical function to the portion of the spectrum that lies within a well-sampled and reliable intermediate range, specifically $10^{-3}<k<0.025 \; h/\text{Mpc}$.
+To investigate the behavior of the matter power spectrum at smaller scales and to allow comparisons with theoretical predictions, such as those of the $\Lambda$CDM model or HALOFIT \cite{2003MNRAS.341.1311S, takahashi2012revising}, it is necessary to extrapolate $P(k)$ toward higher wavenumbers, ideally reaching the nonlinear regime around $k \sim 1-10 \; h/\text{Mpc}$.
+For this purpose, we adopted a parametric approach, fitting a smooth empirical function to the portion of the spectrum that lies within a well-sampled and reliable intermediate range, specifically $10^{-3}<k<0.025 \; h/\text{Mpc}$.
 This interval was selected to avoid contamination from image resolution limits at high $k$ and noise-dominated behavior at low $k$.
 The functional form chosen for the fit captures the overall shape of the spectrum while remaining flexible enough to accommodate deviations from a pure power law.
 The adopted model is \cite{orjuela2024machine, prada2016hunting, alonso2024measurement}:

-Where $A, \alpha, \beta \; \text{and} \; \gamma$ are free parameters determined through nonlinear least square fitting.
+Here $A, \alpha, \beta \; \text{and} \; \gamma$ are the free parameters determined by nonlinear least squares fitting.
 This flexible model captures the expected power-law behavior on large scales and allows for a smooth suppression on small scales.
 The exponential term provides damping at high $k$, while the correction factor enables finer control of the curvature.

-The calibrated model was then extrapolated up to $k=10\;h/\text{Mpc}$, allowing comparison with theoretical spectra of the form $P(k) \propto k^{-3}$.
+The calibrated model was then extrapolated to $k=10\;h/\text{Mpc}$, allowing comparison with theoretical spectra of the form $P(k) \propto k^{-3}$.
 This procedure enables a continuous, physically-motivated extension of the estimated power spectrum, bridging the gap between the image-derived data and cosmological theory at non-linear scales.